 Bonus features are always nice to have but you should only pick out the features best suited for you and decide on a reflex sight accordingly.
 If you go ahead and purchase a sight with all the latest gadgets, you might be working with something out of your forte and ending up losing more than you’ve gained.

 Warranties are a very personal thing around here.
 You are either a smart consumer and demand warranty, or you just don’t.
 Anything goes.
 However, this attitude isn’t always acceptable.
 Especially if you buy a reflex sight from a prestigious and expensive brand.

-That’s the hard earned money you bought that device with you looking out for a warranty is only the least you can do.
-If possible, also look for benefits like refunds against damages, replacements, and repairs.
+That’s your hard earned money you bought that device with you looking out for a warranty is only the least you can do.
+If possible, also look for benefits like refunds against damages, replacements and repairs.
 Some manufacturers will even go as far as offering trails and tests and 24/7 customer service on call.
-While these benefits may cost you a few extra bucks, but they are totally worth it.
-So don’t miss out on these opportunities to redeem every bit of the penny paid for to buy that sight.
+While theses benefits may cost you a few extra buck, but they are totally worth it.
+So don’t miss out on these opportunities to redeem every bit of the penny of paid for to buy that sight.

 Using a reflex sight device, target practicing and aiming is made so much easier and more accurate.
 Gone are those days where you’d squint the day away at your target.
 With intelligent features and technologies fed into modern sights, these devices are more advanced than ever.
 Just zero, aim, lock and shoot!

 Faster and more efficient